P-Bharti/python-inventory-analytics/README.md

 * Visualisation of trends using 3D and 2D plotter

-* Compute basic analytics (e.g., most sold items, restock alerts)
+* Compute basic analytics (e.g, most sold items, restock alerts)

 ## Libraries Used